-Apple has updated its developer website to reminder developers that it will stop accepting 32 bit Mac apps in January 2018.
-From the 1st of January 2018 Apple will no loner accept the 32 bit mac apps in the Mac App Store.
+Apple has updated its developer website to remind developers that it will stop accepting 32-bit Mac apps in January 2018.
+From the 1st of January 2018, Apple will no longer accept 32-bit Mac apps in the Mac App Store.

-From the 1st of January 2018, all application submissions to the Mac App must be 64 bit only, Apple is giving developers a little more time to update their existing applications to 64 bit.
+From the 1st of January 2018, all application submissions to the Mac App Store must be 64-bit only.
+Apple is giving developers a little more time to update their existing applications to 64-bit.
+Developers have until June 2018 to make sure that all of their apps in the Mac App Store support 64-bit.

 ‘As a reminder, new apps submitted to the Mac App Store must support 64-bit starting January 2018, and Mac app updates and existing apps must support 64-bit starting June 2018.
 If you distribute your apps outside the Mac App Store, we highly recommend distributing 64-bit binaries to make sure your users can continue to run your apps on future versions of macOS.
 The last macOS release to support 32-bit apps without compromise is macOS High Sierra.’